EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 * Root URI for the web pages.

 You can supply the input parameters via config file using the '-c' option (see the 'Config File Schema' section for the structure of the file).
+The script will create the python virtual environment for the REST API, the databases for the DPM and assemble the web pages.

-4. Once script has completed you will need to copy the 'html', 'cgi', 'cgi-cli' directories under the 'deploy' directory to those that map to the corresponding URI.
+4. Once script has completed you will need to copy the 'html', 'cgi', 'wsgi' directories under the 'deploy' directory to those that map to the corresponding URI.

 5. Make sure that the 'data' directory for the 'cgi' directory is writeable by the webserver to allow the web server to populate the policy database.
+Since the REST API expects to be installed as a WSGI application running in your web server (see for example: http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/).

 ## Using the DPM
 You can use the web interface to create a policy for replication (currently the only supported policy).
-To create a policy follow these simple steps:
+To create a policy follow these steps:

 1. Register to use the DPM.
 Select a community you belong to and a fill in your personal information.
 You will receive an email once your request has been processed.